datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   N is the middle ground that has the features of levelled (one sstable run per level) as well as tiered (one compaction to be promoted to the next level) and a fan factor of 2.
 This can also be specified as T2 or L2.
   The default value is T4, matching the default STCS behaviour with threshold 4.
 The default value in vector mode (see paragraph below) is L10, equivalent to LCS with its default fan factor 10.
+  Time-driven levels can also be configured by suffixing scaling parameter segments with `until <duration>` or `every <duration>`, separated by semicolons.
+For example, `T4 until 1d; L1000000 every 1d` configures tiered compaction ($T4$) for data younger than 1 day, and repeating 1-day windows with aggressive leveling ($L1000000$) for older data.
+See the **Time-driven levels** section below for more details.
 * `target_sstable_size` The target sstable size $t$, specified as a human-friendly size in bytes (e.g. 100 MiB =
   $100\cdot 2^{20}$ B or (10 MB = 10,000,000 B)).
 The strategy will split data in shards that aim to produce sstables of size between $t / \sqrt 2$ and $t \cdot \sqrt 2$.